-Grammar Comparative forms

-- 5 Look at the sentences in exercise 4 and complete the information below. - Short adjectives usually end in -er, e.g. (1) , (2) .

-- Some adjectives change completely in the comparative form, e.g. good and bad become (4) and (5) .

-- We can also use (7) and fewer or less with nouns; we use (8) with countable nouns and less with uncountable nouns. - See the Spelling spot for the spelling rules.

-(3 → page 140

-6 Read the information below about theme parks.
+Grammar Comparative forms 5 Look at the sentences in exercise 4 and complete the information below. • Short adjectives usually end in -er, e.g. (1), (2) • Long adjectives usually have more or less in front of them, e.g. (3) • Some adjectives change completely in the comparative form, e.g. good and bad becomeand (5) • Comparative adjectives are often followed by the word (6) • We can also use (7) and fewer or less with nouns; we use (8) countable nouns and less with uncountable • See the Spelling spot for the spelling rules. d → page 140 Reading 6 Read the information below about theme parks.

-The biggest and best!

 The first amusement park in the world was Bakken in Denmark.
 It opened in 1583!
 It had simple rides and also dancing and fireworks.
 The largest amusement park in the world today is probably Walt Disney World Resort in Florida, USA.
 It has four theme parks and two water parks.
-One of these, The Magic Kingdom, is the most popular theme park in the world, with 17 million visitors a year.
+One of these, The Magic Kingdom, is the most_popular theme park in the world, with 17 million visitors a year.
 Kingda Ka in Six Flags Great Adventure theme park, New Jersey, USA, drops visitors from a height of 139 metres!
 It can carry up to 1,400 riders per hour and the ride lasts for 28 seconds.
 It's taller than any other ride in the world.
 Formula Rossa at Ferrari World in Abu Dhabi has a roller coaster that travels at 240 km per hour.
 It is faster than any other roller coaster.
 People who went on it said that it felt like being in a rocket!